pytorch/executorch/docs/source/runtime-build-and-cross-compilation.md

 ## Cross compilation

-Follwing are instruction on how to perform cross compilation for Android and iOS.
+Following are instruction on how to perform cross compilation for Android and iOS.

 ### Android
 - Prerequisite: [Android NDK](https://developer.android.com/ndk), choose one of the following: